 - A limited social support network.

 - Low physical activity levels.
 A lack of physical activity can increase your risk of dementia.
-See separate leaflet called Physical Activity for Health for more details.
+See the separate leaflet called Exercise and Physical Activity for more details.

 What are the different types of dementia?